Mrbuns/travis-fastlane/README.md

 ```
 So now you can expect the ```app_identifier``` to equal "com.forplatform.mac.forlane.release" when invoking Fastlane mac release.

-# Frequently Asked Questions

-## Changing the fastlane execution folder while inside a lane
+## Is it plausible to change the fastlane execution folder while inside a lane?

-Yes, you can do this!
+Yes, you can do this.
 The way I've classically done this is make two fastlane lanes, one for the old location, one for the new, so then your new script looks somethng like this:

 ```bash
 cd old-location